SiftLog — microservices monitoring on mobile and desktop

 Start reading signals.

 SiftLog ingests log streams from every source simultaneously, merges them into a single time-ordered stream, and tells you which service failed first - before any engineer on the bridge call finishes their first log query.
+Signals stream live to the free Android app over your LAN or VPN.

 61,204